Older woman hiking in the forest

 Basic IOLs are usually covered by insurance.
 However, they do have limitations in that they can only provide focus at one distance: either near or far, but not both.
 When choosing basic IOLs, a majority of patients choose distance IOLs and continue to wear prescription eyeglasses for near and intermediate vision tasks like computer use, watching TV, and book reading.
 If you no longer want to wear glasses or contact lenses at all, you might want to consider a premium IOL.
 Options related to basic IOLs include:

-Monovision - Some patients elect to use basic IOLs, but have one eye set for distance and one eye set for near to reduce their need for glasses.
+Monovision: Some patients elect to use basic IOLs, but have one eye set for distance and one eye set for near to reduce their need for glasses.
 Frequently, this option, called monovision, can result in a feeling of dizziness or imbalance.
 This is not a good idea unless the patient has proven that they can successfully wear contact lenses in a similar fashion.

 1